GeoscienceAustralia/dea-knowledge-hub/docs/data/product/dea-land-cover-landsat/_description.md

 **Vegetation Cover (NTV, NAV, and CTV; 5 classes)**

-Vegetation cover is defined using the statistics of annual fractional cover of PV (for a calendar year).
+Vegetation Cover is defined using the statistics of annual fractional cover of PV (for a calendar year).
 This relates to the uppermost foliage as observed from the Landsat satellite sensor, and describes the percentage of an area that is vegetated rather than bare.

 **Water Seasonality (NAV; 2 classes)**

-Water seasonality refers to the typical hydrological conditions in NAV within a year and is relevant to both coastal and inland wetlands.
+Water Seasonality refers to the typical hydrological conditions in NAV within a year and is relevant to both coastal and inland wetlands.
 The current implementation utilises the [DEA Water Observations (WO)](/data/category/dea-water-observations/) dataset, identifying hydro-periods for NAV areas where water is somewhat permanent (over 3 months) or temporary or seasonal (under 3 months).

 **Water State (Water; 1 class)**

-Water state establishes whether water is present in liquid form or as snow or ice.
+Water State establishes whether water is present in liquid form or as snow or ice.
 The current product only identifies areas where water is present as liquid for at least 20 % of observations (based on WOfS).

 **Water Persistence (Water; 4 classes)**

-Water persistence (or hydro-period) describes the maximum duration (in months) that water is seen to be covering the surface in the year.
+Water Persistence (or hydro-period) describes the maximum duration (in months) that water is seen to be covering the surface in the year.

 **Intertidal (Water; 1 class)**